abasahebpatil2025/Lakshya-AI-Financial-Intelligence/README.md

 cd lakshya-ai
 pip install -r requirements.txt

-3. Configuration
+2. Configuration
-Create a .env file from the template and configure your AWS credentials: cp .env.example .env
+Create a .env file from the provided template to manage your external API keys: cp .env.example .env
-# Add your AWS_ACCESS_KEY, AWS_SECRET_KEY, and REGION
+External APIs: Open .env and add your ALPHA_VANTAGE_API_KEY and POLYGON_API_KEY.
+AWS Credentials: This project is designed to use local AWS profiles.
+If you haven't configured your credentials yet, run: aws configure
+Note: The system will automatically use your default profile.
+You can change the region or profile name in the .env file.

 3. Launch the Dashboard
-streamlit run app.py
+Run the Streamlit application to start the visual analysis interface: streamlit run app.py

 📋 Professional Roadmap (Research Analyst Vision)